5 Stable and Growing New Jersey Career Sectors

-Economic growth is a major priority in this state, which already has a GDP of over $634 billion.1 And with 22 Fortune 500 companies based in the state, New Jersey's professionals get all kinds of opportunities to increase their prosperity.2
+Economic growth is a major priority in this state, which already has a GDP of over $648 billion.
+And with 20 Fortune 500 companies based in the state, New Jersey's professionals get all kinds of opportunities to increase their prosperity.

-In fact, many of the state's 9 million people enjoy an income above the national average.
-From 2014 to 2018 alone, the median household income in New Jersey was $79,363—over 25 percent higher than the nationwide median.3
+In fact, many of the state's 8.9 million people enjoy an income above the national average.
+U.S. Census Bureau data reveals that from 2014 to 2018 alone, the median household income in New Jersey was $79,363—more than 30 percent higher than the nationwide median.

 With all of that in mind, check out five of the state's most intriguing job sectors:

 The aging of baby boomers is having a significant impact on New Jersey, just as it is in many other parts of the country.
 One of the biggest effects of this demographic change is the increasing need for quality health care services.
 The state's older residents simply tend to require more medical attention and residential support.
 Have a look at some of the facts:

 - New Jersey employment projections indicate that about 101,230 additional jobs in health care and social assistance are expected to be created within the state between 2016 and 2026.

 - According to the New Jersey Department of Labor and Workforce Development, residents aged 65 and older accounted for about 16 percent of the state's population in 2019.
 However, by 2034, that number is expected to rise to 20 percent.

 - About four out of every 10 New Jersey seniors aged 60 and older live alone.

 A lot of New Jersey colleges are well aware of these facts, which is why they work to provide convenient educational paths into different medical and health-related fields.